 The Efax Plus monthly charge is $16.95.
 That includes 150 free pages each for incoming and outgoing faxes.
 Each additional page is 10 cents apiece.
 International rates vary; choose the fax destination and currency from a drop-down, and Efax shows you the send rates.
 Some random examples of the dramatic range I found: 10 cents a page for Switzerland versus $1.06 a page for Panama.

-Besides that activation fee, Efax’s monthly fees are also higher than most of its competitors, especially considering the comparatively low incoming and outgoing page allowances.
+Besides that activation fee, Efax’s monthly rates are also higher than most of its competitors, especially considering the comparatively low incoming and outgoing page allowances.
 At the time of this writing, Efax was offering two months free with an annual plan for either the Plus or Pro services.
 Even with that promotion, Efax remains more expensive than competitors.

 Free Trial: Like its competitors, Efax offers a free 30-day trial once you sign up for an account — but that’s only if you sign up for the trial via a specific link.